AleksanderRDL/query-driven-AISdata-compressor/Range_QDS/docs/query-driven-implementation-research-guide.md

 8. **Global sanity**
    - Endpoint, length, and shape guardrails must be computed and improved where possible.
-In the current local-query-learning phase, global sanity is not the first hard blocker ahead of learning causality when it already passes.
+Do not let a global-sanity failure obscure an earlier learning-causality failure unless the checkpoint explicitly targets guardrails.

 ---

-## 6. Active scoring-profile
+## 5. Reference scoring profile

-`QueryLocalUtility` is the active primary metric
+`QueryLocalUtility` is the primary metric for this protocol.

 ```yaml
 Point mass: